 Expiationism - Text by Stephen Inniss Philosophy or hypothesis that transapients are to sapient beings as sapient beings are to sentient life, and for that reason sapient beings owe a moral, karmic, or historical debt which must be paid.

 Extropism (religion) - Text by M. Alan Kazlev Interplanetary Age religion, an extension of extropist philosophy, based on rigid application of Extropian Principles and worship of Max More as an avatar.
 Although the actual Max More turingrade upload and eir associated copies and ais vigorously denounced the movement, its leadership retained control through a selective isolation of the community in the Belt Habitat Extropia.
-The habitat, along with the few remaining members of the sect, were destroyed by nanoswarms in 542.
+The habitat, along with the few remaining members of the sect, were destroyed in the Technocalypse in 566 AT.

 Festival - Text by Anders Sandberg Originally (in pre-technological) strongly tied to harvests and the year, festivals came to be related to different social, spiritual and emotional functions.
 Some of these continued to persist long after the religion or philosophy that invented them disappeared.
 Today, festivals tied to nature and the year are most often local, and associated with prim or low tech planetary societies.
 Religious festivals follow their own calendars, but with a few exceptions religions doesn't dominate entire empires.
 But these basic socio-emotional festivals are celebrated very broadly.